Luminescent7/Wheat-Detect-by-Dash-DETR/README.md

 5. Try the app at `localhost:8050`!

 ## Statement
-The inspiration for this project is from [*dash-detr*](https://github.com/plotly/dash-detr/tree/master)
+The inspiration for this project comes from [*dash-detr*](https://github.com/plotly/dash-detr/tree/master)